Kathleen Hanna: Activism and impact

 At Bikini Kill concerts, Hanna would ask women to move to the front of the stage to avoid harassment from males, as part of her idea of "girls to the front' or "Revolution Girl Style Now."
 In a mostly male-dominated punk rock scene where shows often turned violent because of mosh pits (where women were often assaulted), Hanna wanted space for women to be able to feel safe.
 Additionally, with a barrier of girls in the front rows, she too could feel safe and supported at her own shows, where male hecklers were constantly present.

 Her feminist contributions to punk music are also evident in her lyrics.
 In an interview with Nicole Brodeur from The Seattle Times, it is said that, "Hanna's lyrics were about girls who did and wore what they wanted, despite societal expectations."
 Hanna: "It doesn't mean you're not a feminist because you expose your legs."
 She zeroed in on the idea that women should have the ability to express themselves in any way they please, without backlash, and her performances regularly reflected such themes.
-Bradeur: "Hanna exposed her breasts and rear-end with lust-killing bluntness; she wore a girlish ponytail and danced around with 'slut' written in lipstick across her midriff."
+Brodeur: "Hanna exposed her breasts and rear-end with lust-killing bluntness; she wore a girlish ponytail and danced around with 'slut' written in lipstick across her midriff."

 In 1991, Hanna performed with Bikini Kill (alongside Fugazi) at the Pro-Choice Rally at the National Mall in Washington, D.C. before the Planned Parenthood v.
 Casey trial.
 Having had an abortion herself at 15, Hanna said: "It's about women not dying in back-alley abortions, but it's also about women saying: 'My life is worth it, too.
 I deserve to have control over my life and my health care.'
 Imagine if a man was told, 'You can't make the decision to have a vasectomy.'"
 Hanna also spoke at the 2011 Planned Parenthood "Stand Up for Women's Health" Rally.
 During her speech, she told her story of when she was 19 years old, on tour, and broke.
 She had acquired an infection, was extremely ill, and walked into a Planned Parenthood clinic for help.
 Despite having less than $10 in her pocket, she was "met with open arms" at the clinic, was treated with respect, and received medical care.